 There are more than 60 counties in Colorado, each with their own regulations, rules, and zoning policies.
 Hog Haven Farm strives to educate potential pig owners by providing pertinent information for various counties in Colorado, where laws differ on keeping a pig as a pet.
 Unfortunately, many pigs are classified as livestock; while we strive to change the conceptions of potbelly pigs, owners and potential owners of these wonderful creatures must be aware of laws in the counties in which they reside.
 When owners are forced to remove their pigs because of zoning laws, the results are heartbreaking and devastating.
 Hog Haven Farm hopes to educate you before you are forced to re-home your pet!
 Below are resources you may find helpful for legally keeping your potbelly pig.
-We keep this page up to date as we obtain new information.
+We keep this page up to date as we obtain new information, but please, contact your county zoning if you have questions about pig ownership.

 Denver Metro Areas